danyalasadpoor/cyber-net-probe/README.md

 Users are responsible for complying with:

-- Applicable laws
+- ⚖️ Applicable laws
-- Terms of service
+- 📜 Terms of service
-- Network policies
+- 🌐 Network policies
-- Authorization requirements
+- 🔐 Authorization requirements

-«Only scan systems and targets that you are authorized to monitor.»
+«⚠️ Only scan systems and targets that you are authorized to monitor.»

 ---